jeffThompson/CreativeProgramming1/Week04_Randomness/README.md

 ### FOR OCT 20
 **Note!
 Jeff will be out of town this week – we'll meet on Zoom at 11am EST (link will be posted on Canvas)**

-For next week, please take your initial randomness studies and create a final iteration.
-Push the visual explorations you did last week: where can you add more randomized parameters?
+For next week, please take your initial randomness studies and create one final piece.
+Push the best parts of the visual explorations you did last week: where can you add more randomized parameters?
 What happens when you start layering things?
 Can you create randomized systems driven by other randomized systems?
-How might you take a simple idea and push it to something beautiful (like Vera Molnar's deformed squares)?
+How might you take a simple idea and push it to something beautiful (like Vera Molnar's deformed squares)? *Try to use randomness in as many places in your sketch as possible!*

 Run your sketch a bunch of times, saving each one to your computer.
 Go through the results and pick your favorite.
 Think about the criteria you're using to select the best image – we'll talk about this in the crit.